mckennatim/mqtt/README.md

 # mqtt
-An exploration of mqtt protocol on an (a) esp8266 wifi microcontroller, (b) a node express server, mqtt broker and websockets server, (c) a web client for http and websockets.
+An exploration of mqtt protocol on an (a) esp8266 wifi microcontroller, (b) a node express server, mqtt broker and websockets server, (c) a web client for http and mqtt riding on websockets.

 ## tags
 ### 01-no-webconfig-non-indep